scalactic/kerberos-sidecar/README.md

 ```

 ### how to implement it in kubernetes ?
 Same strategy can be applied in kubernetes using kubernetes secrets.
 Kubernetes secrets can be updated during runtime.
 A pod who is mounting the secret to itself will get the updated secret without restart.
 But the secret type should be a file.
 A kubernetes secret can contain multiple files.
-One for krb5c.conf and other one will be krb5cc.
+One for krb5.conf and other one will be krb5cc (the ticket).

-A simple kerberos-auth pod in kubernetes can be implemented in a python container using [kubernetes](https://pypi.org/project/kubernetes/) library.
-The secret which is containing kerberos ticket cache and krb5.conf should be updated during runtime using [kubernetes](https://pypi.org/project/kubernetes/).
+A simple kerberos-auth pod in kubernetes can be implemented in a python container.
+The secret which is containing kerberos ticket cache and krb5.conf should be updated (with a scheduler before ticket expires) during runtime using [kubernetes](https://pypi.org/project/kubernetes/) library.